 Passcode: 717613

-For those who have never attended drop-in advising hours before, here is what you can expect: students are admitted into the main Zoom room for an individual advising session with the Undergraduate Program Advisor in the order in which they join the waiting room.
+For those who have never attended drop-in advising hours before, here is what you can expect: students are admitted into the main Zoom room for an individual advising session with one of our advisors in the order in which they join the waiting room.
 Typical advising sessions range between 5 – 20 minutes.
-If the request/question which you are bringing with you into the session requires longer than 20 minutes of discussion, the Undergraduate Program Advisor may ask you to return for a second session at a later date or continue the conversation with you via e-mail, as appropriate.
+If the request/question that you bring with you to the session requires longer than 20 minutes of discussion, our advisor may ask you to return for a second session at a later date or continue the conversation with you via e-mail, as appropriate.
 Please keep in mind that, depending on how busy a session is and the order in which you joined the call, you may be in the waiting room for an extended period of time.

 Arts Academic Advising